Wall Insulation Guide

 The contractor will also make sure that there isn't any insulation already in place.
 They will also check for any signs of damp and do a visual inspection of the condition of the brickwork.

-Once the cavity is filled, the holes are then also filled and covered so that they match the exterior of the home.
+- Holes Filled and Covered — Once the cavity is filled, the holes are filled and covered to match the exterior of the home.

-For solid wall insulation jobs, the wall will need to be prepared ready for adding insulation.
-The preparation method will depend on the type of wall and whether you are getting external wall insulation or internal wall insulation.
+- Walls Prepped — The wall is prepared for adding insulation (preparation method depends on the type of wall and whether you're getting external or internal wall insulation).

-Insulating material will then be stuck onto the wall and covered up using either render for external walls or plasterboard for internal walls.
+- Insulation is Covered — The insulation is covered with either render for external walls or plasterboard for internal walls.

 How Long Does It Take to Insulate a Wall?